-Paul Deegan is CEO of Deegan Public Strategies.
-He is a seasoned corporate communications leader with over a decade of executive-level experience at two of Canada’s most iconic companies.
+Paul Deegan is is a seasoned corporate communications leader with over a decade of executive-level experience at two of Canada’s most iconic companies.

 From 2015 to 2018, he was Vice-President, Public and Government Affairs at Canadian National Railway Company.
 He had North American responsibility for CN’s relationships with governments at all levels as well as media relations, social media, corporate advertising, sponsorships and donations, community relations, and internal communications.